willdurand-edu/security-slides/src/06_oauth.md

 **xAuth is still OAuth**.

 xAuth provides **a way** for desktop and mobile applications **to exchange a username and password for an OAuth access token**.
-Once the Access Token is retrieved, xAuth-enabled developers should dispose of the login and password corresponding to the user.
+Once the Access Token has been retrieved, xAuth-enabled developers should dispose of the login and password corresponding to the user.

-xAuth access should be **restricted to approved applications**.
+xAuth access should be **restricted to approved applications only**.

 It is all about **requesting an Access Token directly, without using a Request Token**.
 You have to submit `x_auth_*` parameters in addition to the